 - Regularly check in with team members to see how they’re doing.
 Although a person might say they’re great, this doesn’t mean they’re telling you the truth.
 Use your emotional intelligence to gauge each employee for signs of being overworked and overstressed (standoffish body language, tired eyes, and lack of energy).

 - Encourage employees to take time off, even if they demand they don’t need it.
-Explain that the organization has systems in place that ensure the absence of one person isn’t detrimental to the business.
+Explain that the organization has systems in place that ensure the absence of one person isn’t detrimental to the company.
 Start small for employees who feel uncomfortable taking unlimited PTO by advising them to take a day off.
-Little by little, they’ll realize their leaders and team have their back.
+Little by little, they’ll realize you have their back.

 - Talk about the benefits of taking time off.
 In addition to this, when workers get back from vacation or a leave of absence, ask questions about what they did and how it positively affected them.